Hor318/New-Computer-Install/README.md

   >    - Nuget
   >    - Powershell 5.0+
   >    - PSWindowsUpdate Module
+2. Modify OEM Information if it is missing
-2. Display a friendly local Weather report
+3. Display a friendly local Weather report
-3. Disable various settings and features
+4. Disable various settings and features
-4. Enable Plug and Play devices that may not be showing up
+5. Enable Plug and Play devices that may not be showing up
-5. Install missing drivers for devices
+6. Install missing drivers for devices
-6. Remove bloatware (includes exception list)
+7. Remove bloatware (includes exception list)
-7. Set the timezone to Eastern
+8. Set the timezone to Eastern (customize via function parameters)
-8. Set Windows Updates default settings
+9. Set Windows Updates default settings
-9. Set various quality of life settings
+10. Set various quality of life settings
-10. Tweak the interface display settings
+11. Tweak the interface display settings
-11. Rename computer if it is set to the default DESKTOP-whatever
+12. Rename computer if it is set to the default DESKTOP-whatever
-12. Offer to reboot to apply various changes
+13. Offer to reboot to apply various changes

 _______________
 ## Features